Danielle LaPorte: Career

-Prior to founding DanielleLaPorte.com, LaPorte was Executive Director of The Arlington Institute think tank in Washington, DC, a partner at Carrie & Danielle, Inc., and was a communications strategist at The Next Level communications agency.
-She was also a regular contributor on business and career topics on the Canadian Broadcasting Corporation News Network show, Connect with Mark Kelley.
+Before founding her eponymous website, LaPorte was the executive director of The Arlington Institute think tank in Washington, DC, a partner at Carrie & Danielle, Inc., and a communications strategist at The Next Level communications agency.
+She was also a regular contributor on business and career topics on the Canadian Broadcasting Corporation news network show "Connect with Mark Kelley".

-Named one of the "Top 100 Websites for Women" by Forbes, millions of visitors go to DanielleLaPorte.com every month for her daily #Truthbombs and what's been called "the best place online for kickass spirituality."

-In 2016 LaPorte founded, VIRTUONICA a multi-media publishing division of Danielle LaPorte, Inc.
+In 2016, LaPorte founded Virtuonica, a multimedia publishing division of Danielle LaPorte, Inc.

-LaPorte's virtual company, Danielle LaPorte Inc. is made up of a core team of 11 employees, in 5 countries.